jsalexan/password-generator/README.md

 <br>

 ## Credits
 The project team consists of the **UW Full Stack Web Development Bootcamp** instructors, teacher assistants, and students, in particular those in the Panic Problems study group.
-The work was reviewed prior to launch by my tutor, Cory Junier, who assisted in discussing the merits of different solutions and questions about refactoring.
+The work was reviewed prior to launch by my tutor, Cory Junier, who assisted in discussing flow of the code and questions about commenting.
 <br>
 <br>
 **Third Party References and Tutorials used include:**